don't delete - script style

 We are finally moving out of the stark white walls trend.
 Throughout, I have been specifying the palest, almost white or cream neutrals instead for a more timeless and custom look.
 Because most people do not have a house that will look good with true-white or off-white, in other words, art gallery white walls, this statement says it the best:

 White is a snob, white walls create an art gallery effect, spotlighting attention on every object so each must be worthy.
-White walls highlight shape and colour and tolerate no chaotic mess.
+White walls highlight shape and colour and tolerate no mess or evidence of life.
 Each object is part of the composition and so has to be selected and positioned with a curatorial eye for arrangement.

 When My Clients Say White